jbilander/sdbox/README.md

 Check the README in the sd folder.

-For the lazy: There will soon be binaries under the "releases" tab above.
+For the lazy: Binaries available now in a zip file under the `release` tab above.

 ***